CornellILCI/ILCI-CIAP-Workshops/Onboarding_20240703/03_reading_data/README.md

 This will open the `BrAPI Helper` demo instructions [demo_2_BrAPI_Helper.ipynb](demo_2_BrAPI_Helper.ipynb) notebook. (**authorized users only**).

->Note that this link will redirect you to ILCI's Crop Improvement Analytics Platform, **only available for ILCI's users and Workshop attendees only**.
+>Note that this link will redirect you to ILCI's Crop Improvement Analytics Platform, **only available for ILCI's users and Workshop attendees**.